MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 Customer profiles are not directly owned by business units - instead they are owned by teams as discussed above.
 This ensures more flexibility in how access control can be managed within business units.
 Note that only one team per business unit can be specified in the mapping rules.

 ## Customer Insights roles
 The Customer Insights roles determine the user's access to Customer Insights functionality.
-Below is a high-level summary of the available roles in the context of business unit data separation.
+Below is a summary of the available roles in the context of business unit data separation.
 Click [here](https://learn.microsoft.com/en-us/dynamics365/customer-insights/permissions) for more general and detailed information.

 ### The administrator role
 This role can:

-* Prepare data estate by configuring data sources and unification.
+* Prepare the data estate by configuring data sources, BU data separation, and unification.
 * Create segments and measures.
 * Configure enrichments and intelligence.
   * Outputs of enrichments and ML models are tied to the customer profiles.
 Therefore, the outputs inherit the business unit ownership from the profiles.